 - Well-designed faceted navigation.
 As customers, we are usually in a hurry.
-We expect to find our dream product fast.
-Otherwise, we are likely to bounce.
-To do this right and to make our customer hit the buy button, you need to let him filter and sort products on your online shop.
+We expect to find our dream product fast, and most likely – on the move, tapping on our smartphones.
+If we don’t come across what we’re looking for, we are likely to bounce.
+To do this right and to make your customer hit the buy button, you need to let him filter and sort products on your online shop.

 - Descriptions.
 Categories, subcategories, and product pages can’t live without unique descriptive content.
 It’s an utterly bad idea to copy/paste the content from the producers’ websites (or any other websites already indexed in search engines).
 It takes a lot of time and creativity to create unique descriptions, especially when you have hundreds of products in your offer, but it’s definitely worth it.